 5.3.2 Modifications in the task

-In the task double-click the input flag and set GotoTag = UNP__IO1.Note the UNP prefix and two underscore characters.
-The first physical switch will be connected to digital input IO1.
+In the task double-click the input flag and set GotoTag = RPI__GPI023U.
+Note the RPI prefix and two underscore characters.
+The first physical switch will be connected to GPIO#23 and an internal pull-up resistor will be activated.